vian96/uzh_lang/README.md

 - Remove main function probably?

+- Structs (very important), it would also be better to be able to call `struct.func()`

+- Dynamic memory management (I need to write malloc and free from c in _uzh_ itself), currently it has only stack-based dynamic memory allocation (see `dynamic.uzh`).
+Probably, it will be easier after structs

+- Chars (not only putchar but also 'c')

+- Files (hard)

-- Structs
+- Types (hard probably)

 - More proper array declaration

-- Dynamic memory management (I need to write malloc in _uzh_ itself)

 - Change to float ~~lol~~